Is the Grinch Stealing Your Christmas

 C hrist brings

 Why would that new perspective benefit us?
 During the holidays, we often strive to make the season just perfect.
 We want it to be magical for our kids and acceptable to our relatives.
-If we’re honest, our striving is often to fill a need in our own hearts with love, approval, acceptance, or satisfaction.
+If we’re honest, our striving is often done to fill a need in our own hearts with love, approval, acceptance, or satisfaction.
 The holidays tend to highlight this void.
 It’s a season of expectation, but we often come up short.
-In the midst of the parties, gifts, shopping, and activities, something doesn’t meet our expectations, and we feel disappointed, or a little empty.
+In the midst of the parties, gifts, shopping, and activities, something doesn’t meet our expectations, and we feel disappointed or a little empty.

 The heart of the Christmas message can give you a new perspective.
 In essence, God says to you, “I have stepped into the world to satisfy your soul and bring you joy.
 That is why I sent Jesus.
 Circumstances and people may disappoint, but your joy, hope, and expectations can be filled in me.”
 This is what the Christmas story is all about.

 Let’s look at some practical ways we can keep the Grinch at bay while securing our soul to the promise of Christ.